Dave Cameron (baseball analyst): Biography

-Cameron grew up in Seattle, attending Christian Faith High School in Des Moines, WA from 1995 to 1999.
+Cameron grew up in Seattle, attending Christian Faith High School in Des Moines, Washington from 1995 to 1999.
 In high school he developed a strong interest in baseball, discovering the alt.sports.baseball.sea-mariners newsgroup, reading Rob Neyer and playing the sport.
 Cameron, a varsity catcher, made the state's all-star team his senior year when he led the league in walks.
 After high school he attended the University of North Carolina at Greensboro where he received his degree in economics.

 In 1999 he began writing for Baseball Prospectus then, three years later, in 2002 he created U.S.S.
 Mariner with Derek Zumsteg and Jason Barker.
-The website was named after "the U.S.S.
-Mariner," a ship in the US Navy that would "fire its cannon after Mariner home runs and wins back in the 1980s".
+The website was named after the U.S.S.
+Mariner, a ship in the US Navy that would "fire its cannon after Mariner home runs and wins back in the 1980s".
 In 2008, he also acted for a while as ESPN commentator.
-In March 2009 Cameron began writing for the Wall Street Journal then in April of the following year, Cameron became the full-time managing editor and operator of FanGraphs.
+In March 2009, Cameron began writing for The Wall Street Journal then, in April of the following year, Cameron became the full-time managing editor and operator of FanGraphs.

-On July 25, 2011, Cameron announced that he has been diagnosed with Acute Myeloid Leukemia.
-Treatment was successful and in December of that year he announced that he was joining the Baseball Writers' Association of America: "When I started writing about baseball [...]
+On July 25, 2011, Cameron announced that he has been diagnosed with acute myeloid leukemia.
+Treatment was successful.
+In December 2011, he announced that he was joining the Baseball Writers' Association of America: "When I started writing about baseball...
 I never imagined it would turn into a career or that I'd ever be considered an Official Baseball Writer.
 The world is full of interesting twists and turns, though, and I'm happy to be able to walk through this newest open door."